 |Up arrow and Down arrow|| |

-Move to the next or previous paragraph of text in an app or webpage
+Move to the next or previous paragraph of text or control in an app or webpage

 Scan mode automatically turns off in edit fields so you can enter text.
 Press up or down arrow again to leave the edit field and resume scan mode.